piewhat/fedora-coreos-bcachefs/README.md

 ## Automatic updates

-A bundled timer runs `rpm-ostree upgrade --reboot` daily at ~04:00 (with up to 30 minutes of randomized delay).
+rpm-ostree's built-in automatic updates are enabled (`AutomaticUpdatePolicy=apply`): the stock `rpm-ostreed-automatic.timer` checks for a new image daily at ~04:00 (with up to 30 minutes of randomized delay) and reboots only when an update was staged.
+Layered packages are reapplied on every update.
 Zincati is masked, as it can't update ostree container images.

-Adjust the schedule or behavior (persists across updates):
+Adjust the schedule (persists across updates):

 ```
-sudo systemctl edit rpm-ostreed-oci-update.timer
+sudo systemctl edit rpm-ostreed-automatic.timer
 ```

 Opt out entirely and update manually with `sudo rpm-ostree upgrade`:

 ```
-sudo systemctl disable --now rpm-ostreed-oci-update.timer
+sudo systemctl disable --now rpm-ostreed-automatic.timer
 ```

 ## Verified pulls (optional)